PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Sequence Analysis

-Given a discrete random variable $X$ over the token vocabulary $\{1,\dots,k\}$, its Shannon entropy~\cite{shannon1948mathematical} is defined as:
+\textbf{Shannon entropy.} Given a discrete random variable $X$ over the token vocabulary $\{0,\dots,|V|-1\}$, its Shannon entropy~\cite{shannon1948mathematical} is defined as:

 where $p(X=i)$ denotes the probability of observing token $i$.
 Since the true distribution is unknown, we estimate it using empirical token frequencies.
-Intuitively, a higher entropy value implies a more uniform and less predictable sequence.
+Intuitively, a higher entropy value implies a more random and less predictable sequence.
 Natural language, for instance, exhibits relatively low entropy due to the uneven distribution of common words and syntactic constraints~\cite{chen2017entropy}.

-Fig.~\ref{fig:shannon} presents the approximated Shannon entropy (averaged per-puzzle) across the three datasets.
-All entropy scores fall well below the theoretical upper bound of $\log(k)=12$, which is expected due to the relatively short sequence lengths ($\tau N \ll k$).
+\cref{fig:seq_analysis} (left) presents the approximated Shannon entropy, averaged over all puzzles, across the three datasets.
+All entropy scores fall well below the theoretical upper bound of $\log_2(k)=12$, which is expected due to the relatively short sequence lengths ($bN \ll k$).
 To contextualize these results, we also compare against an empirical baseline derived from uniformly sampling tokens with increasing sequence lengths.
 Notably, the gap between our datasets and the uniform entropy widens as the number of tokens grows, suggesting that puzzle sequences, like natural language, exhibit a distinguishable structure.